tumayun/leancloud-ruby-client/README.md

 user.save
 ```

-The response body is a `AV::User` object containing the `objectId`, the `createdAt` timestamp of the newly-created object, and the `sessionToken` which can be used to authenticate subsequent requests as this user:
+The response body is a `LC::User` object containing the `objectId`, the `createdAt` timestamp of the newly-created object, and the `sessionToken` which can be used to authenticate subsequent requests as this user:

 ```ruby
 {"username"=>"cooldude6",